f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 |image43|

 ..
-NOTE:: We can no longer access the /api site because the only allowed address is 172.16.99.5.
+ATTENTION:: You should no longer be able to access the /api site because the only allowed address is 172.16.99.5.
 You can verify this in the logs.
 What is the IP address that is trying to connect?

 |image44|